 As part of the settlement, the defendant must pay the plaintiff compensation for the losses associated with the plaintiff's injuries.
 However, the parties may have very different perspectives on the case.
 They may disagree about issues of fault or the amount of payment warranted.

 The parties must decide whether to accept a settlement offer or continue to litigate the case, potentially ending in a trial.
 Insurance companies often offer a low initial amount, hoping for a quick settlement.
-As an injured persona, you should not agree to a settlement or sign anything provided by the insurance company without having an experienced personal injury lawyer in your corner.
+As an injured person, you should not agree to a settlement or sign anything the insurance company provides without having an experienced personal injury lawyer in your corner.

 The Pros and Cons of Settlement

 If you choose to settle your case, you do not immediately walk out with a check.
 Your check is part of a legally binding agreement.
-Each case is different, but specific key steps are involved in the process of receiving a settlement check.
+Each case is different, but specific key steps are involved in receiving a settlement check.

 Signing the Essential Documents and Release Forms